-The Group has in place a policy on disclosure of inside information which sets out the procedures and internal controls for handling and dissemination of inside information.
+The Group has in place a policy on disclosure of inside information (the "Policy on Disclosure of Inside Information") which sets out the procedures and internal controls for handling and dissemination of inside information.

-This policy provides guidelines to the Directors, officers and all relevant employees of the Group to ensure proper safeguards exist to prevent the Company from breaching the statutory disclosure requirements.
+This Policy on Disclosure of Inside Information provides guidelines to the Directors, officers and all relevant employees of the Group to ensure proper safeguards exist to prevent the Company from breaching the statutory disclosure requirements.
 It also includes appropriate internal control and reporting systems to identify and assess potential inside information.